Jósepsdalur

-Jósepsdalur (/is/), also Josefsdalur /is/, is a small valley, about 2 km long in southwestern direction, and to the east of the volcano Vífilsfell up on Hellisheiði at a distance of about 25 km from Reykjavík within Selvogshreppur municipality.
+Jósepsdalur (/is/), also Jósefsdalur /is/, is a small valley, about 2 km long in southwestern direction, and to the east of the volcano Vífilsfell up on Hellisheiði at a distance of about 25 km from Reykjavík within Selvogshreppur municipality.
 The Bláfjöll mountains surround the U-shaped valley.

 The valley is situated next to an old trail over the pass Ölfusskarð from Ölfus, the region in the south of Iceland around Hveragerði, to Reykjavík.

 Folk tales

 Acc. to an old folk tale, a troll woman shall have lived in a cave in Jósepsdalur.

 Another folk tale explains the name of the valley: A man named Jósep lived in this valley once.
 He had a bad reputation for swearing and blasphemy.
 In the end, his farm with him and all his family was caught by the devil and disappeared in the underworld.
 Grímur Thomsen refers to the saga in his poem "Jósepsdalur".